This feature appears in the July ’16 issue of NRA America’s 1st Freedom, one of the official journals of the National Rifle Association.

 Furthermore, the firearm industry isn’t “the only business in America” that’s protected by federal law from certain liability lawsuits, as Clinton falsely and repeatedly claims.

 Indeed, the Communications Decency Act protects telecom companies from liability.
 The National Childhood Vaccine Injury Act protects pharmaceutical companies from liability.
 A 1994 law protects the manufacturers of small aircraft from liability.
-And a 1976 law protects the manufacturers of medical devices from liability.
+And a 1976 law protects the manufacturers of medical devices

 Which means Clinton’s latest claims about the PLCAA law are just more in a long line of Clinton fabrications.